 Verify the serial connection

-Make sure that you can view the logs being sent over the serial cable:
+Make sure that you can view the serial logs:

 Open Fuchsia's serial console: